JoshKoiro/csv-to-dynamicHTML/README.md

 - - -

-Once that process is complete run `simplehttpserver` Again, like Gulp, make sure you have this installed globally by using `npm install simplehttpserver -g`
+Once that process is complete run `npm start`.
+This command will run the simplehttpserver that will host the webpage.
+Again, like Gulp, make sure you have this installed globally by using `npm install simplehttpserver -g` before you run `npm start`.

 - - -